COSC-499-W2025/capstone-project-team-9/docs/logs/team_logs/Weeklylog.md

 In addition to development work, I reviewed several PRs from Evan and created a full suite of tests to validate the PortfolioManager and SkillMapper integrations.

 ### **Evan**
+- I wrote the code for pull requests 151, 144 and 147 which closed issues 150, 124, and 146
+- This includes enforcing the collaborative permission and extrapolating the collaborative portion of projects.
+This means using their name or GitHub username to find out what in the project they worked on, and then only using that in our analysis.

+- all 3 pull request included multiple tests or updates of tests to cover the new content
+- I reviewed others code for pull requests 149, and 145

 ---